 - You must lock your doors to prevent crime.

-- We are not responsible for utility outage due to storms.
+- We are not responsible for utility outages due to storms.

 Rules We Added Over The Years

-- Don’t put things down the drains – any drain!
+- Don’t put things down the drain – any drain!

 - No candles inside.
 No grills inside!